coderaiser/putout/README.md

 More information about supported plugin types you can find at [@putout/engine-runner](https://github.com/coderaiser/putout/tree/master/packages/engine-runner).
 About the process of plugins loading you can find at [@putout/engine-loader](https://github.com/coderaiser/putout/tree/master/packages/engine-loader).

 When you need, you can use [@babel/types](https://babeljs.io/docs/en/next/babel-types.html), [template](https://babeljs.io/docs/en/next/babel-template.html) and [generate](https://babeljs.io/docs/en/babel-generator).
-All of this can be get from `putout`:
+All of this can be gotten from `putout`:

 ```js
 const {